techidaily/site-fox-links/source/_posts/new-exploring-lgs-27ud68-4k-freesync-tv-reviews-for-2024.md

 #### 2. Color Performance

 ![27ud68-color-performance](https://images.wondershare.com/filmora/article-images/27ud68-color-performance.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  If we talk about color performance of this 27 inch monitor then you will find it stunning enough with 3840 by 2160 resolution level.
 The best part is that this monitor helps to distribute colours very well on complete screen, even at edges and the sharpness of content is definitely appealing.
 This affordable monitor handles sRGB with 99% color gamut response and color depth is rated to be 10 bit.
 It handles aspect ratio of 16: 9 and manufacturers have perfectly adjusted 8.3 million pixels on this 27 inch screen.
 As compared to HD monitors, LG 27UD68 appears almost four times better with much sharper details.